Iraneus/betamedneed/_services/request.md

 weight: 8
 ---

 Alright, is there any particular thing you need help to find?
-MedNeed is here as a companion for medical facilities and professionals.
+MedNeed is here as a companion for medical facilities.
 We are here to help.

-We do what we can to help users solve any challenge they have and find anything they need to deliver quality medical care as much as possible.
+We do what we can to help users solve any challenge they have and find anything they need to deliver quality medical care.
 Go head and tell us.

 This is a free service available to all medical facilities and professionals.